-Produced by renowned mainstream producer, Dennis Herring (Counting Crows, Modest Mouse, Elvis Costello) and one of Christian musicís highly respected producers, Rusty Varenkamp (Tenth Avenue North, Aaron Shust), this new offering from Rush Of Fools brings the most creative project of their career with twelve new songs co-written by the bandís ASCAP Song of the Year award-winning songwriters.
+Produced by renowned mainstream producer, Dennis Herring (Counting Crows, Modest Mouse, Elvis Costello) and one of Christian musicís highly respected producers, Rusty Varenkamp (Tenth Avenue North, Aaron Shust), this 2011 offering from Rush Of Fools brought the most creative project of their career to date with twelve songs co-written by the bandís ASCAP Song Of The Year award-winning songwriters.

 Click here to add a video.
 Click to add lyrics if not listed.